Esentepe, Bahceli, Tatlisu and the surrounding area

 During the turtle nesting season volunteers can assist with the conservation of these protected species.
 An invitation goes out to everyone to come down to view the excavations, they meet at the Goat Shed (HQ), Alagadi for 5:30pm where they will take you down to the nest from there.
 No flash photography can be used during the excavation as not only does it potentially damage the eye sight of the hatchlings but will also show up the grubbiness of the volunteers!

 If you would like to give them a call on the morning that you are hoping to see an excavation to see whether we have one on, please feel free to on: 05338798533.

 Also see http://www.cyprusturtles.org/

 This is a must for children and an experience they will never forget!!
 Just imagine the children's excitement at being able to release tiny, newly hatched turtles into the sea!

-5 minutes further west is the Acapulco beach club that has it’s own water park, children’s play areas and private beach.
+5 minutes further west is the Acapulco beach club and Elexus that have their own water park, children’s play areas and private beach.
 Visitors are welcome for a small fee.
 There is also an indoor pool, Turkish baths and you can indulge yourself by having a Turkish massage.